Namburger/restor/README.md

 Find the output binary file inside the out directory.

-## Example run
+## Example run (please run these examples from root dir)

-After installing all third party library finish building the binary, running the server is as easy as:
+After installing all third party libraries and finish building the binaries, don't forget to install [libedgetpu package](https://coral.ai/software/#debian-packages).
+Then:

+* Running the server is as easy as:

 ```
 $ ./out/k8/restor